v-pham/lxsshost/README.md

     Configures a Windows local host to allow multiple LX subsystems to be more easily accessible by a single user.

-# Desciption
+# Description
     This enables multiple LX subsystems (LXSS) to be more easily accessible by a single user.
 Each user account can host a unique LX subsystem.
 Multiple LX subsystems can natively co-exist on a single host by creating a separate user account for each LX subsystem.

-    These functions provide a standard framework which these accounts are created to provide easier access to these separate LX subsystem by using what is built into Windows.
+    These functions provide a standard framework which user accounts can be created to provide easier access to these separate LX subsystem by using what is built into Windows.

 # Getting started